manal-agdada/HackBio_mini_projects/README.md

 # HackBio mini-projects repository

-This repository contains three projects completed as part of three different HackBio courses.
+This repository contains two projects completed as part of two different HackBio courses.
 Each project focuses on different aspects of bioinformatics and computational biology, demonstrating key skills in data analysis, programming, and biological data interepretation.

 ## Repository Structure
-The repository is organized into three directories, each corresponding to a specific HackBio course:
+The repository is organized into two directories, each corresponding to a specific HackBio course:
 ```
 HackBio_mini_projects/
 │-- project_1/  # Extreme Plotting in R
 │-- project_2/  # Biomarker Discovery for Early Cancer Detection
-│-- project_3/  # Classifying Cancer Subtypes Using Methylation Data
 │-- README.md
 ```